dwhiffing/fury/content/aar/mf/mf4/mf4_aj/body.md

 radios back the news of a good hit and breakup sounds, so they hurry home to paint a sub on their nose.
 (Postwar records show this was actually a Foxtrot, not a Tango, but the latter sounds better in the record books.
-When in doubt, overclaim!)
+When in doubt, overclaim\!)

 **THE MAIN ATTACK ON LATAKIA**